freundcloud

 Author & lead architect · GPL v3

 SkillAi is a self-hosted recruiting platform built on Claude and Gemini that ranks, compares and archives candidates against a role — and keeps every CV, score and note on infrastructure the team controls.
-I built it because the incumbents solve the workflow problem and leave the actual hard part, ranking people fairly, to a keyword match.
+A typical open role pulls 50–200 applications; the incumbents (Greenhouse, Workday) nail the workflow, charge tens of thousands a year, store your candidates on someone else's servers, and still leave the actual hard part — ranking people fairly — to a keyword match.
+SkillAi answers one question in seconds instead: who are the best candidates, and why.

 It parses CVs in every format people actually send (PDF, DOCX, ODT, TXT, RTF), scores candidates across four dimensions — technical skills, experience, cultural fit, communication — and uses vector-embedding search so an old candidate can be re-evaluated against a new role.
 It generates interview packs with rubrics and follow-up questions, does multi-tenant RBAC, and talks to Google and Microsoft calendars.
 It's in production as the backbone of Synechron's recruitment for HSBC's Kraków technology hub. → github.com/olafkfreund/SkillAi